lindawa/ACI_MCP/README.md

 }
 This launches the MCP server inside WSL, using stdin/stdout for tool discovery and calling.

+Note: If you are using a MACBOOK instead, please note that the wsl command isn't available, so you might want to change it to python instead.
+In the args section, you can remove the environment variables and just leave the full path of main.py. please refer to example below:

+            "mcp-aci": {
+                "type": "stdio",
+                "command": "python",
+                "args": [
+                    "/Users/lindawa/Documents/GenAI/aci_mcp/main.py"
+                ]
+            }

 🤖 In Claude or any A2A-compatible agent:
 Claude-compatible assistants can auto-discover tools using this STDIO-based server via Model Context Protocol.